 Please see the ratings section at the end of this report for more information.
 The ratings and outlook shown reflect information as of the publication date.

 Contacts

-Olivier Panis +33.1.5330.5987 Senior Vice President olivier.panis@moodys.com alain.laurin@moodys.com
+Yasuko Nakamura +33.1.5330.1030 VP-Sr Credit Officer yasuko.nakamura@moodys.com malik.bendib@moodys.com